Mini Prosciutto with Melon Appetizer Cups

 For another great dish that pairs well with the Pinot Gris, be sure to also check out my recipe for Asian Oven Baked Risotto.

-Mini Crispy Prosciutto and Melon Cups
+Mini Crispy Prosciutto with Melon Appetizer Cups

 For such a quick and easy appetizer these melon cups play with a lot of flavors.
 The melon is sweet and light.
 Lemon and lime add tang.
 Cilantro brings some herbiness.
 The crispy prosciutto on top smoothes it all together with a salty meaty taste.
 And everything is contained in a crunchy mouthful of phyllo.
 These little bites bring out the melon and citrus aromas in the [url:1]Columbia Crest 2012 Grand Estates Pinot Gris Washington State[/url] wine.
 The vibrant flavors of the melon cups are a perfect match for this vibrant Pinot Gris.